 So it should be no surprise that Sears sold white-labeled cameras.
 Several manufacturers made Sears-branded cameras, but through the late 1970s and 1980s, Sears partnered with Ricoh for SLRs.
 In the United States, we know Ricoh best for its photocopiers, but the company’s cameras were well known in most of the rest of the world.
 Ricoh’s XR6 SLR was the basis for a few Sears SLRs, including the 1981 KS Super II.

 This entry-level SLR offers only aperture-priority autoexposure and X sync to a flash you clip onto the hot shoe.
 Its shutter operates from 1 to just 1/500 sec.
-But that shutter won’t operate at all without batteries (two LR44 or one 1/3 N).
-Usefully, the camera operates fine with either silver-oxide or alkaline batteries.
+But that shutter won’t operate at all without batteries.
+Usefully, the camera operates fine with either two silver-oxide SR44 or alkaline LR44 batteries.

 Sears even went so far as to rebadge the lenses for these cameras from Ricoh to Sears.
 Fortunately, these Ricoh lenses were generally well regarded.
-These cameras used Pentax’s K mount, so I shot a few scenes with both the 50mm f/2 Auto Sears lens that came with this camera and my SMC Pentax-M 50mm f/2 lens.
+These cameras used Pentax’s K mount, so I shot a few scenes with both the 50mm f/2 Auto Sears lens a SMC Pentax-M 50mm f/2 lens.
 In these shots of a school-bus yard near my home, I struggle to tell one lens from the other.
 The Pentax lens shot might run a little more blue, maybe.
 The Sears lens shot is first; the Pentax lens shot second.

-In shooting these little shrubs (again, Sears lens first), the Sears lens does transmit a slightly darker shade of green and a little more richness in the gravel.
+In shooting these little shrubs, the Sears lens (first shot below) transmits a slightly darker shade of green and a little more richness in the mulch.
 The Sears lens came with a skylight filter, which I forgot to take off for this comparison and may be at play here.
 But these lenses seem equally sharp and offer similar abilities to blur the background.
-So good job Sears, by which I mean Ricoh, for making a very solid 50mm prime.
+So good job Sears, by which I mean Ricoh, for making a solid 50mm prime.

 I brought the camera along when I took a Friday afternoon off.
 I had a busy weekend ahead, so I got a jump start on my shopping, including a visit to Kincaid’s for some of their excellent beef.